-Hush, my dear! lie still, and slumber, Holy angels guard thy bed!
-Heavenly blessings without number, Gently falling on thy head.
+HUSH, my dear, lie still and slumber;

+Holy angels guard thy bed;

+Heavenly blessings, without number,

+Gently falling on thy head.
-Sleep, my babe; thy food and raiment, House and home thy friends provide;

-All without thy care or payment, All thy wants are well supply'd.

-How much better thou'rt attended, Than the Son of God could be When from heaven he descended, And became a child like thee!
+- 2 Sleep, my babe; thy food and raiment, House and home thy friends provide; And, without thy care or payment, All thy wants are well supplied. - 3 How much better thou'rt attended Than the Son of God could be, When from heaven he descended, And became a child like thee!

-Soft and easy is thy cradle:
+- 4 Soft and easy is thy cradle;

-Coarse and hard thy Saviour lay;
+Coarse and hard thy Saviour lay,

 When his birth-place was a stable,

 And his softest bed was hay.

-Blessed Babe! what glorious features!
+- 5 Blessed Babe! what glorious features!

-Spotless fair, divinely bright;
+Spotless fair, Divinely bright;

 Must be dwell with brutal creatures?

 How could angels bear the sight?

-Was there nothing but a manger Cursed sinners could afford, To receive the heavenly stranger?
-Did they thus affront their Lord?
+- 6 Was there nothing but a manger Cursed sinners could afford, To receive the heavenly Stranger?
+Did they thus affront the Lord?

-Soft, my child, I did not chide thee;
+- 7 Soft, my child, I did not chide thee,

 Though my song might sound too hard;

-'Tis thy nurse that sits beside thee,
+'Tis thy mother sits beside thee,

 And her arms shall be thy guard.

+- 8 Yet to read the shameful story,

+How the Jews abused their King,

+How they served the Lord of Glory,

+Makes me angry while I sing.

+- 9 See the kinder shepherds round him,

+Telling wonders from the sky;

+Where they sought him there they found him

+With his virgin mother by.

-^{} Here may be used the words, Brother, Sister, Friend, &c.
+^{} Here you may use the words, Brother, Sister, Neighbour, etc.